Death Valley '49ers: Second split and Death Valley days

 At Groom Lake they again got into a dispute on which way to go.
 One group, the Bennett-Arcane party, wanted to head south toward the distant, snow-clad Mt.
 Charleston in hopes of finding a good water source, based on Manly's scouting.
 The other group—the Jayhawkers—wanted to stay with the original plan of traveling west.
 The group eventually split and went their separate ways; the Jayhawkers took 20 wagons and the Bennett-Arcanes remained with 7 and Manly.
-They both were to have two things in common.
-They were both saved from dying of thirst by a snow storm and they both ended up reuniting at Ash Meadows in the Amargosa Desert of the Amargosa Valley located east of Death Valley.
+While split, both groups were saved from dying thirst by a snowstorm and eventually reunited at Ash Meadows in the Amargosa Desert of the Amargosa Valley located east of Death Valley.
 From here they continued on, following the Amargosa River bed to present-day Death Valley Junction, California, and then along the same route followed by current California State Route 190 past the Funeral Mountains.

-On Christmas Eve of 1849, the group arrived at Travertine Springs the west-facing canyon of the Amargosa Range, located about a mile from Furnace Creek Wash in Death Valley itself.
+On Christmas Eve of 1849, the group arrived at Travertine Springs, the west-facing canyon of the Amargosa Range and located about a mile from Furnace Creek Wash in Death Valley itself.
 The lost pioneers had now been traveling across the desert for about two months since leaving the Old Spanish Trail.
 Their oxen were weak from lack of forage and their wagons were in poor shape.
 They too were weary and discouraged but their worst problem was not the valley that lay before them.
 It was the towering Panamint Range mountains to the west that stood like an impenetrable wall as far as could be seen in both directions.